BZoennchen/Pages/_posts/2023-10-07-system-theory-and-ai.md

 Another *theme* in Luhmann's writing is the use of paradoxes which is certainly inspired by Spencer-Brown's logic presented in *Law of Forms* {% cite brown:1969 %}.
 Inspired by imaginary numbers, Spencer-Brown introduced imaginare truth values which are paradoxically in space but the paradox is resolved in time.
 Therefore, a paradoxical systems becomes genererative in time.
-One prime example is our mind which is capable of self-obersvation (*reentry*).
+One prime example is our mind which is capable of self-observation (*reentry*).
 Paradoxically, the oberservation is part of what is observed.
 However, in time this gets resolved.
 While I am observing myself (second-order observation) I cannot observe my environment (first-order observation).